 Global Organic Textile Standard – GOTS

 All production facilities involved in the manufacturing of a GOTS product are certified by an external party, such as Control Union.
 The facilities receives a Scope Certificate which is revised every year.
 All stages in the production of a product are not performed at the same place, instead there are several suppliers conducting different stages of the process.
 All stages are GOTS certified according to the standard.
 At every transaction, such as when a yarn manufacturer buys cotton or a fabric manufacturer buys yarn, a GOTS certificate for that specific process is passed along with the product.
-When there is a finished product there are certificates for each step in the process, ensuring responsible production from fibre to finished product.
+When there is a finished product there are certificates for each step in the process, ensuring responsible production.

 Some of the GOTS requirements: